lifestyle

 How Semaglutide Affects GLP-1 Receptors

 The mechanism of action for semaglutide is activating GLP-1 receptors in response to the body eating.
 First, GLP-1 receptors in the pancreas increase insulin secretion, causing blood sugar levels to decrease.
-GLP-1 also lowers blood sugar levels by reducing the release of glucagon, a compound that prevents glucose from entering the blood.
+GLP-1 helps lower blood sugar by reducing glucagon, a hormone that signals the liver to release glucose into the blood.

 Semaglutide also slows gastric emptying, which helps prevent spikes in blood sugar levels and slows the rate at which nutrients are absorbed.
 This helps improve satiety and reduce hunger by keeping the individual full for hours.
 In higher doses, semaglutide also triggers the brain to reduce appetite.